Eating Niagara was born out of a passion for local food and farming in Niagara Region.

 It was the brainchild of me, Tiffany Mayer, who spent eight years as a daily news reporter with most of that time devoted to covering agriculture.
 Since leaving daily reporting, I continue to feed my love of all things food and farming through freelancing and with this website.

-My first book, Niagara Food: A Flavourful History of the Peninsula’s Bounty will be published by the History Press in the fall of 2014.
+My first book, Niagara Food: A Flavourful History of the Peninsula’s Bounty (History Press 2014) is out now.
 I also write a regular food column for the Sun Media Niagara dailies.
+I’ve also written for Edible Toronto, The Toronto Star, Edible Buffalo, Niagara Magazine, and served as editor for Business Niagara for two years.
+Some of my recipes have also been featured on greenbeltfresh.ca.

 I discovered my love of agriculture going to university in Alberta during a pork pricing crisis and later in Saskatchewan, when that province was in the throes of the “Grain Drain” with farmers simply walking away from their land because they couldn’t make a sustainable living farming.